Qovery/Replibyte/README.md

 1. Open an [issue](https://github.com/Qovery/replibyte/issues).
 2. Join our #replibyte channel on [our discord](https://discord.qovery.com).
 3. Drop us an email to `github+replibyte {at} qovery {dot} com`.

+## Telemetry

+RepliByte collects anonymized data from users in order to improve our product.
+Feel free to inspect the code [here](replibyte/src/telemetry.rs).
+This can be deactivated at any time, and any data that has already been collected can be deleted on request (hello+replibyte {at} qovery {dot} com).

+### Collected data

+- Command line parameters
+- Options used (subset, transformer, compression) in the configuration file.

 ## Live Coding Session